seheonm/PianoMusicGenerator/README.md

 # PianoMusicGenerator

 ## Members:
-Marina Seheon (Manager)
+- Marina Seheon
-Andrei Phelps (Document Manager)
-Luke McDougall (Lead Software Engineer)
-Spoorthi Menta
-Vamsi Krishna Singara
-Jack Vanlyssel
+- Jack Vanlyssel
+- Joseph Barrela

 ## How to Run the Program